Getting to Know Jodel

 I like the product a lot.
 One of the things that I find the most amazing is the fact that it’s location-based, it generates so many interesting challenges.
 You also need to understand the user base, that different people react differently to different things.
 Many user dynamics which work in one location, here in Berlin for instance, does not work in other countries or in other cities in Germany.

-Further adding anonymity to the equation makes normally trivial things for social networks to do utterly complicated.
+Next to that, adding anonymity to the equation makes things which are usually trivial for social networks, utterly complicated for us.
 For example generating a social graph, or interpreting what people are interested in.
-I think I’m attracted to difficult problems, and I’m building a team around this kind of mentality as well.
+Since I’m attracted to difficult problems, I’m also building a team around this kind of mentality.
 The people who join usually go “Okay, wow, this is interesting.
 We have to generate a social graph without knowing who the people are.
 We need to rethink how to generate social graphs or we need to rethink how to create new content categorization.”

 For me, that’s one of the most enjoyable aspects, and also the main ingredients of the product.
 Anonymity on one side and location on the other side.
 I think they are an amazing mix.